kunstmusik/blue-manual/docs/users/reference/soundObjects/pianoRoll.md

     Note template strings.

 Note Template
 :   The default note template when inserting notes.
-Notes make a copy of
-    this template string when created and edits to the note's string stay with the note.
+Each note will
+    use the default template for the PianoRoll unless the user has elected to have a specific note use its own template.
     Generally, you'll want to create a template string that will match the instrument this PianoRoll will be used with.